mirror of

 |

-// leadingFraction consumes the leading [0-9]* from s.
+// leadingFraction parses and consumes the fractional digits from a string.

 |